alphagov/gds_metrics_ruby/README.md

 ## Custom metrics

-While common metrics are recorded by default, you can also record your own metrics such as how many users are signed up for your service, or how many emails it's sent.
+While common metrics are recorded by default, you can also:

+* record your own metrics such as how many users are signed up for your service, or how many emails it's sent
-You can use the Prometheus interface to set your own metrics because the metrics Ruby gem is built on top of the [Prometheus Ruby Client][].
+* use the Prometheus interface to set your own metrics as the metrics Ruby gem is built on top of the [Prometheus Ruby Client][]

 You can read more about the different types of metrics available in the [Prometheus documentation][].